 SEE: Characteristics of Abusers

-If you or someone you know is being exposed to a person who frequently displays one or more of the aforementioned tendencies, it is important to note that the more the Abuser is physically allowed to socially aggress or allowed to abuse, the higher the likelihood the target (rather than the Abuser) will begin to exhibit physical signs of stress illness — EVEN IF THEY HAVE NOT BEEN PHYSICALLY PUNCHED BOXING STYLE BY THEIR ABUSER.
+If you or someone you know is being exposed to a person who frequently displays one or more of the aforementioned tendencies, it is important to note that the more the Abuser is physically allowed to socially aggress or allowed to abuse, the higher the likelihood that the target (rather than the Abuser) will begin to exhibit physical signs of stress illness — EVEN IF THEY HAVE NOT BEEN PHYSICALLY PUNCHED BOXING STYLE BY THEIR ABUSER.

 Waiting to leave a relationship with a Cluster B person because you hope things will improve is a dangerous mistake most deceased domestic abuse victims tend to make.